JTSTAM02/weather-app/pseudocode.md

    - Major functions nested into createForm (stretch goal)
       * getWeatherData (to fetch weather data from API)
       * displayWeatherData (renders data onto file)
-      * checkUserInput (to check if zipcode entered or not-if not, display error message)
       * displayError for error to the right of the chart
-      * function for each temperature (check silly story generator)
+      * functions for each temperature (check silly story generator)

 #### User Perspective